 Although we believe the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, level of activity, performance or achievements.
 Moreover, neither we nor any other person assumes responsibility for the accuracy or completeness of any of these forward-looking statements.
 You should not rely upon forward-looking statements as predictions of future events.
-We are under no duty to and we do not undertake any obligation to update or review any of these forward-looking statements after the date of this filing to conform our prior statements to actual results or revised expectations whether as a result of new information, future developments or otherwise.
+We are under no duty to and we do not undertake any obligation to update or review any of these forward-looking statements to actual results or revised expectations whether as a result of new information, future developments or otherwise.